Now approved in the UK

 How much might Wegovy tablets cost in the UK?

-The price of semaglutide tablets for weight loss in the UK has not yet been announced.
+The price of Wegovy tablets for weight loss in the UK has not yet been announced by the manufacturer (Novo Nordisk), but is likely to be made known in the second half of June 2026.

 For context, current GLP-1 weight loss injections in the UK typically cost between around £100 and £250 per month depending on the dose and provider.